mongodb-labs/full-stack-fastapi-mongodb/docs/getting-started.md

 # Building an App with the Base Project Generator

-This page will walk you through the fundamentals of how this app generator works as well as where to look for further details. **To learn how to
+This page will walk you through the fundamentals of how this app generator works as well as where to look for further details.
+To learn more about making a production-ready generated application, please read the below sections.

 1. [Development and installation](development-guide.md)
 2. [Deployment for production](deployment-guide.md)